 Some firmware updates are applied normally and just seem like a regular software update.
 However, others can be quite time-consuming as they might involve copying the firmware to a portable drive and then loading it onto the device manually.
-That said, some devices, feature a dedicated section in the administrative console that lets you apply a firmware update or a user manual for complete reference.
+That said, some devices, feature a dedicated section in the administrative console that lets you apply a firmware update or a user manual for a complete reference.

 It’s extremely important to make sure the device that’s receiving the firmware update does not shut down while the update is being applied.
 A partial firmware update leaves the firmware corrupted, which can seriously damage how the device works.
 So, just make sure that once you start a firmware updater, you let the update finish.

-Read: How to update BIOS.
+Read: How to update Router Firmware.

 Firmware vs. Software difference